andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Comparing this to the general differential form
+Comparing this to the general form of the differential

 $$